shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-mint-nfts.md

 The boilerplate has the folder structure and pre-code for redux storage, where we will store the NFTs to show.
 And there are three pages.
-- Char2bytes (we used before, code is already there)
+- Char2bytes (we used before, code is already in boilerplate)
 - Home (All the NFTs will be visible here)
 - Mint (Form to mint the NFTs)